idomand/B_AI_Assignment/README.md

 If I had more time, here are some improvements I would consider:

 - Add more unit and integration tests to ensure code reliability.
+- Remove the last "any" from third party code to improve reliability.
 - Implement React Server Components for enhanced server rendering and faster loading.
 - Utilize the "date-fns" library and the "getWeek" function for date filtering by weeks.
 - Make the design responsive to improve usability on various devices.